-Despite security best practices like using two factor authentication and strong passwords, on average an Instagram creator gets hacked every 10 minutes in the U.S alone.
+Despite security best practices like using two factor authentication and strong passwords, on average an Instagram creator gets hacked every 10 minutes in the U.S alone, according to Notch's data.

 The Wild West of Instagram hacking

-Let’s dive a bit deeper into why insurance is so necessary for social media creators.
+Let’s dive a bit deeper into why insurance is so necessary for small business owners and social media creators.
 There are 4 main reasons:

-- Instagram accounts are revenue-generating businesses for creators
+- Instagram accounts are important revenue generators for business owners

 - Instagram hacking is a widespread issue